EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/data-ajax-cart-messages.md

 # data-ajax-cart-messages

-A container with the `data-ajax-cart-messages` attribute gets populated with errors and messages that come after each [Cart Ajax API request](/reference/requests/).
+A container with the `data-ajax-cart-messages` attribute gets populated with errors and messages that come after each Shopify [Cart API request](/reference/requests/).

-Messages that appear in a `data-ajax-cart-messages` container depends on the attributes value.
+What messages will appear in a `data-ajax-cart-messages` container depends on the attribute value.

 You can completely change the HTML layout of the messages using the [`messageBuilder`](/reference/messageBuilder/) configuration parameter.